 2. Teens need a safe place to process their emotional sadness.
-Bring up losses or extended family struggles that have resulted from death or divorce, and give permission to grieving together.
+Bring up losses or extended family struggles that have resulted from death or divorce, and give permission to grieve together.
 This provides a child perspective and support.

 3. Stepparents may need to grieve what will never be.
 A child moving out of the home before you’ve had sufficient time to bond or not ever hearing “mom/dad” are just two examples.
 Biological parents should not be defensive about their child; rather, listen and grieve with your spouse.

 4. Have a family meeting to discuss the changes taking place with your adolescent.
 Be flexible with boundaries when appropriate to show respect for their increasing independence while also maintaining the expectation that the child show respect to both parent and stepparent.

 1. Read a book or attend a stepfamily conference to more fully understand stepfamily dynamics.
 Then they’ll be able to help stepparents discern a “stepfamily issue” from an “adolescent issue.”
 This perspective helps to de-escalate unnecessary family tension.

 2. Encourage stepparents to attend student retreats, camps, and ski trips.
 By doing this, stepparents will take advantage of fun, bonding experiences with stepchildren.